Simulating turbulent mixing caused by local instability of internal gravity waves: Discussion

+Overall, our results agree with GV19 in the point of scaling relationships between $\Gamma$, $Fr_t$ and $R_{OT}$.
+However, compared to the saturation level of $\Gamma \sim 0.5$ for the regime of $Fr \ll 1$ shown by GV19, those we obtain here are larger by a factor of about two.
 A difference in the situations between previous studies and ours is the source of turbulence energy.
-In \cite{garanaik_inference_2019}, they used three kinds of data sets of DNS experiments: freely decaying turbulence, forced turbulence, and sheared stratified turbulence.
+In GV19, they used three kinds of data sets of DNS experiments: freely decaying turbulence, forced turbulence, and sheared stratified turbulence.
 In every case, energy is initially injected to kinetic energy and only in a second stage part of it is converted to available potential energy to mix the stratification.
 In the present case, on the other hand, kinetic energy and available potential energy are simultaneously enhanced by PSI and the latter is directly used for mixing.
 From the viewpoint of energetics, this process is intermediate between the conventional shear instability that is caused by the conversion from mean to turbulent kinetic energy and the convection caused by release of available potential energy.
 Taking into account the fact that in free convection the mixing coefficient occasionally exceeds 1.0 \citep{davies_wykes_efficient_2014}, we can conclude that the result in our experiments, $0.5 < \Gamma < 1.0$, which connects the regimes of vertical shear-induced mixing and convectively driven mixing, is reasonable.